rebekah/CryptoAlert/README.md

 1. You will need to add your own values from a Twilio account(you can get free a trial) into app/models/currency_status.rb

-2. And you will want to personalize the volume values in the docker-compose.yml file\
+2. And you will want to personalize the volume values in the docker-compose.yml file.

 3. Other than that just run `docker-compose build` then `docker compose up`.